 Dishes are the bane of my existence.
 For real; I hate them and if I could afford it, I would probably just toss all of them every time I used one.
 Okay, not really since that would be really wasteful, but a girl can dream, right?
 Because I hate dishes so much, I love the fact that I have a dishwasher.
 It saves me so much time and mental anguish over my dishes.
 I hate paying so much for dishwasher detergent though which is why I came up with this homemade dishwasher detergent a few years ago.
 This DIY dishwasher detergent works just as well as the more expensive stuff but is so much cheaper to make!
 It’s one of my favorite homemade cleaning products hands down actually!

 This homemade dishwasher detergent has a shelf life of months, but if you plan on storing it for that long, be sure you store it in a dark bottle since light can change the effectiveness of the essential oil.
 As far as the brand of essential oil goes, you can use any brand that is pure essential oil.
 Contrary to popular belief, there is no federal grading system to quantify whether something is “therapeutic grade” or not.
 This means that anyone can call an essential oil therapeutic grade even if it isn’t.
-As long as you are using pure essential oils that are not cut with anything, you will be just fine.
+As long as you are using pure essential oils (Six Dollar Family) that are not cut with anything, you will be just fine.
 I personally prefer to use Plant Therapy Essential Oils or Now Foods Brands essential oils.

 Homemade Dishwasher Detergent